compilepeace/EVIL_RABBIT/README.md

 * Notice that the files whose names start with "evil_rabbit" are not printed out to STDOUT and the system starts listening on the port 19999 as soon as we enter the command 'ls' after infection.
 Using netcat, I connected from my host OS at **192.168.58.1** to the infected VM (Ubuntu 20.04) running at IP address **192.168.58.205** that provides a **TCP bind shell** to anyone who connects.
 ![magic](./images/4_magic.png)

+**NOTE**: Try *not* to run it on a system close to your heart.
+Keep it unmodified and it probably won't put your system to an unstable state, still it is strongly suggested to run it in a virtual machine (since it not tested on all variants of Linux).

 **DISCLAIMER** — It was build to only be used for educational purposes.
 Don’t risk yourself by using it for malicious purposes, it might attract hell.
 Try to keep the world a safe place ×_×